Levoit Core 300-P vs Coway AP-1512HH: Which Is Better? (2026)

 The Coway AP-1512HH behaves less like a fan and more like a responsive appliance.
 I ran this unit in my 350-square-foot living room during the 2026 spring allergy season.
 The standout feature is its pollution sensor, which reads particulate levels and changes a bright LED indicator from blue to purple to red.
 Put it in Auto mode, and the machine revs up to clear the room, then drops into Eco mode—shutting the fan off entirely after 30 minutes of clean air.
 Our testing showed it handles a 361-square-foot room easily with its 233 CFM smoke CADR.

-Auto mode adjusts fan speed instantly based on real-time particle spikes
+Auto mode adjusts fan speed to air quality

 Raw Cleaning Power — Coway Airmega AP-1512HH True HEPA Purifier wins